awsdocs/amazon-rds-user-guide/doc_source/rds-cloudwatch-events.sample.md

 + The date and time of the event
 + The source name and source type of the event
 + A message associated with the event
++ Event notifications include tags from when the message was sent and may not reflect tags at the time when the event occurred